-In recent times, there have been increase in the rate at which researchers are searching for advanced ways of carrying out land-use land-cover (LULC) mapping, especially in developing countries.
-This explains why supervised machine learning algorithms have become dominant methods in geo-data science.
-Therefore, this study is aimed at identifying different types of supervised machine learning algorithms, and their performance in LULC classification.
+In recent times, there have been increased rates at which researchers are searching for advanced ways of carrying out land-use land-cover (LULC) mapping, especially in developing countries.
 Four machine-learning algorithms, namely Random Forest (RF), Support Vector Machine (SVM), K-Nearest Neighbour (K-NN), and Gaussian Mixture Models (GMM) were examined.
 This study also attempted to validate the various models using the index-based validation method.
-Accuracy assessment was performed by using Kappa coefficient.
+Accuracy assessment was performed by using the Kappa coefficient.
 The results of the LULC showed that RF classified 23% of the study area as bare land, SVM has 24% of the study area classified as bare land, K-NN also allotted 24% to bare land, while that of GMM classifier was 30%.
 The overall accuracy of RF, SVM, K-NN and GMM were 0.9840, 0.9780, 0.9641 and 0.9421 respectively.
 The Kappa Coefficient of the various classifiers were RF (0.9695), SVM (0.9580), K-NN (0.9319) and GMM (0.8916).
-It showed that though all the algorithms performed relatively very well, but RF performed better than the other classifiers.
-Finally, this study revealed that the RF algorithm is the best machine-learning LULC classifier, when compared to others.
-It suffices to state that, there is need for further studies since other extraneous environmental variables may be underpinning these conclusions.
+This study showed that though all the algorithms performed relatively very well, RF performed better than the other classifiers.
+It suffices to state that, there is a need for further studies since other extraneous environmental variables may be underpinning these conclusions.